hansroh/skitai/README.txt

 Performance
 --------------

-I roughly benchmarked with uwsgi+nginx & gevent WSGI server by ping-pong request-reply test.
-I affort to making same conditions for each servers as possible.
-All testing tools, readme and results is in:
+I roughly benchmarked with uwsgi+nginx & gevent WSGI server by ping-pong (simple request-reply) test.
+In spite doubting needs for benchmarking results, I do all affort to making same conditions for each servers as possible.
+All testing tools, readme and results is in: [skitai-install-dir]/tools/benchmark/ or at GitLab_.

-[skitai-install-dir]/tools/benchmark

 At a Glance